soheeparklee/soheeparklee.github.io/_posts/2024-7-25-OS-11semapore.md

 - locking system mechanism
 - simply wait in loop until the lock is available
 - thread waits in a loop or spin until the lock is available
-- only mutual exclusion possible
+- 👍🏻 only mutual exclusion possible
+- 👍🏻 blocked only for a short period of time

 💡 <https://www.geeksforgeeks.org/mutex-vs-semaphore/> <br>